adityachirania/uPOWER-ISA-Simulation/README.md

  # Running instructions
- 1.Clone the repository
+ 1.Clone the repository <br/>
- 2.Open assembly.py and change the filename variable on line 28 to the filename that you have created and want to simualte.
+ 2.Open assembly.py and change the filename variable on line 28 to the filename that you have created and want to simualte.<br/>
  3.Run "python3 Simulator.py" in the command line.